-You may want to take a pain reliever, such as ibuprofen (Advil or Motrin), 30 to 60 minutes before having the biopsy.
-This can help decrease any cramping pain that can be caused by the biopsy.
+- Ask your doctor if you should take a pain reliever, such as ibuprofen (Advil or Motrin), 30 to 60 minutes before the test.
+This can help reduce any cramping pain that the test can cause.

 How It Is Done

 You will need to take off your clothes below the waist.
 You will be given a covering to drape around your waist.
-You will then lie on your back on an examination table with your feet raised and supported by foot rests (stirrups).
+You will then lie on your back on an examination table with your feet and legs supported by footrests.

 Your cervix may be numbed with a spray or injection of local anesthetic.

-The tool to collect the sample is guided through the cervix into the uterus.
+The tube to collect the sample is guided through the cervix into the uterus.
 The tool may be moved up and down to collect the sample.
-Most women have some cramping during the biopsy.

 How It Feels

-You may feel a sharp cramp as the tool is guided through your cervix.
-You may feel more cramping when the biopsy sample is collected.
-Most women find that the cramping feels like a really bad menstrual cramp.
+You may feel cramping as the tube is guided through your cervix and when the biopsy sample is collected.
+It may feel like a menstrual cramp.